If you require mental health crisis support, please contact your local mental health services, your GP, or telephone 111 or the emergency services.

 Have you ever wanted to visit the MET in New York, take a trip to a famous zoo or enjoy a West End Musical but for one reason or another not been able to?
 In response to the pandemic many organisations across the world are now offering online experiences.
 You could try:

-• Taking a tour through an art gallery or museum including the British National Museum, the American Museum of Natural History, the Louvre or The Vatican Museum.
+• Taking a tour through an art gallery or museum.
+Examples include the British National Museum, the American Museum of Natural History, the Louvre or The Vatican Museum.

 • Watching a play online with both the West End in London and Broadway in New York making several experiences available online.